Vesanto Melina

-Vesanto Melina (born 13 March 1942) is a Canadian Registered Dietitian and co-author of books that have become classics in the field of vegetarian, vegan, and raw foods nutrition, have sold over a million copies in English and almost a million in nine additional languages (Italian, Dutch, Traditional Chinese, Czech, French, Portuguese, Hebrew, Russian and Polish), most with co-author Brenda Davis.
+Vesanto Melina (born 13 March 1942) is a Canadian Registered Dietitian and co-author of several books on vegetarian, vegan, and raw food nutrition, have sold over a million copies in English and almost a million in nine additional languages (Italian, Dutch, Traditional Chinese, Czech, French, Portuguese, Hebrew, Russian and Polish), most with co-author Brenda Davis.
 She has presented talks and workshops on various aspects of vegetarian, vegan and raw foods and nutrition for dietitians, health professionals, and vegetarian associations in 17 American states and 9 Canadian provinces, and in 10 countries (in Europe-Paris, Copenhagen, Aarhus, Dresden, Ghent, Barcelona, Oxford, London, Edinburgh, Glasgow, Venice) as well as Iceland and Costa Rica.